Praneethgajula01/python-mini-projects/README.md

    A fun console-based game where the computer randomly picks a number within your chosen range, and you have 7 chances to guess it.
    Hints like "Too high" or "Too low" make it exciting and interactive.

+2. **Rock Paper Scissors** ✊✋✌
+   Play the classic game against the computer.
+The winner is decided based on the traditional rules.